areschoug/animator-swift/README.md

 // Pauses the animation with current progress self.animatorObject.pause()

-// Pauses the animation with current progress self.animatorObject.pause()
+// Pause the animation with current progress self.animatorObject.pause()

 ```